 Converting PDF to Excel does depend on the type of format that appears in excel from copying the pdf file; whether the pdf file is locked; and, whether the copying is directly from the internet or from a downloaded file that is read into acrobat.
 The normal case discussed in this section is the situation were the copied data is in a single un-formatted column (maybe 80%-90% of the time).
 An example of a pdf file with the normal format can be found in the pdf file below (go to page 17 and copy the financial summary to a blank excel sheet somewhere).

 In this case of multiple pieces of data squeezed into a single row, the PDF can be copied into excel and the macro in the the macro can be easily implemented.
-The process works in situations where the data is copied directly from a file opened in the internet (although not with Microsoft’s horrible explorer where the data all goes into one line) or whether the file is downloaded and then read into acrobat.
+The process works in situations where the data is copied directly from a file opened in the internet with Chrome or Firefox (although not with Microsoft’s horrible explorer where the data all goes into one line) or whether the file is downloaded and then read into acrobat.
 An example of what happens when you copy from the pdf to excel in this typical case is show below:

 Sometimes, you may get repetitive rows after you press the green button.
 In this case you can re-do the SHIFT, CNTL, A from the raw data page — make sure you go back to the page with the messy stuff.
 But before pressing the green button, press the little yellow button named CONVERSIONS AND ADJUSTMENTS.
 Then, click the COMBINE ROWS check box.
 After doing this, press exit and the press the green button again.
 The output should the be cleaned.